An employee resigned from any orgnaization today what the rule and regulation for release him

 Hello,

-Based on necessary information provided by you it not possible to get relieved before three months UNLESS the employer decides to do so!
-In this case the employer has decided against relieving you earlier that the due notice period and the employer has this arbitrary right to do so.
-In the contract of employment you have agreed to this term and now it is NOT possible for right for you to question it.
+Based on the necessary information provided by you, it is not possible to get relieved before three months unless the employer decides to do so!
+In this case, the employer has decided against relieving you earlier than the due notice period, and the employer has the arbitrary right to do so.
+In the contract of employment, you have agreed to this term, and now it is not possible for you to question it.

-Your joining the new job BEFORE expiry of the NOTICE oeriod in the present job is unlikely to work out in your own interests.
+Your joining the new job before the expiry of the notice period in the present job is unlikely to work out in your own interests.
 Kindly note the following:

-Alternatively, request the new employer to not insist upon RELIEVING letter and join.
+Alternatively, request the new employer to not insist upon a relieving letter and join.
 If they agree, your need is met!
-They can elect to NOT insist upon such a letter because they are recruiting you for your competence and not for compliance with this rule!
-The rule is good, breaking it is bad, yet the companies may choose to make an exception in their enlightened self interests.
+They can elect to not insist upon such a letter because they are recruiting you for your competence and not for compliance with this rule!
+The rule is good, breaking it is bad, yet the companies may choose to make an exception in their enlightened self-interests.

-But if you are contemplating to proceed at law, shun the idea.
-It will be a wast of time and valuable resource and is unlikely to give you any relief.
+But if you are contemplating proceeding at law, shun the idea.
+It will be a waste of time and valuable resources and is unlikely to give you any relief.

 Trust the perspectives on possibilities are clear.